rhoem1/65co2/README.md

 Differences from the Apple 1:

-The entire $D000 block is marked read-only.
+$C000 block is ram
+$CFFF returns a random number 0-255
 I/O PIA is at $D010 to $D013 only and is not replicated through all of the
 $D000 block

-$D01F cycle count
-read to get current cycle count  limited to 0-255 write to set value
+$D01E toggle output

-$DFFF quit emulation
+$D01F quit emulation

-read/write to exit emulation
-POKE 57343,0 or POKE -8193,0 will exit the emulation
+Unit tests via GoogleTest